UWO-Aero-Design/first-commit/git-intro/instructions.md

 ![](./pictures/create-request.png)
 *NOTE: GitHub calls it Pull Request and GitLab calls it Merge Request*

-Go to repository on GitHub and find your fizzbuzz/twosum branch and create a pull request for it.
+Go to the repository on GitHub and find your fizzbuzz/twosum branch and create a pull request for it.
 Set the target branch to develop
 ![](./pictures/merge-branch.png)

 On the next screen (nto shown here) remember to give it a good title and explanation.
 We currently don't have any style guides or formatting rules for PR/MRs but know that many companies will.